shapespark/api/README.md

-GET request with the HTTP `Authorization` header that contains the user name and the user token to `https://cloud.shapespark.com/scenes/` returns a JSON list with
+GET request with the HTTP `Authorization` header that contains the user name and the user token to `https://cloud.shapespark.com/scenes/` returns a JSON list with items like:

     {
       "name": SCENE_NAME,
       "sceneUrl": SCENE_URL,
-      "assetsUrl", SCENE_ASSETS_URL
+      "assetsUrl", SCENE_ASSETS_URL,
+      "watchUrl": URL_TO_WAIT_FOR_THE_IMPORT_TO_FINISH
     }

-entries that list all the scenes created by the user.
++ `name` is always present
++ `watchUrl` is present only if the scene import is currently in progress.
++ `sceneUrl` and `assetsUrl` are present only if the scene was successfully imported at least once.

+If import is being run again for the scene that already exists, the entry will include all three: `watchUrl`, `sceneUrl` and `assetsUrl`.
+As long as the `watchUrl` is present, the last import still runs and `sceneUrl` and `assetsUrl` point to the previously imported version of the scene.
+When import finishes, `watchUrl` is no longer returned and `sceneUrl` and `assetsUrl` point to the newest version of the scene.

 `assetsUrl` can be used to access the scene: